MScottBlake/kandji-bash-sdk/README.md

-# kandji-sdks
+# kandji-bash-sdk
-A collection of Kandji software development kits (SDKs)
+A bash software development kit (SDK) for integrating with the Kandji API.